-T1DM is a chronic autoimmune disease.
+Type 1 diabetes is a chronic autoimmune disease.
 It was previously known as insulin-dependent diabetes mellitus (IDDM) or juvenile diabetes.
-The burden of T1DM is increasing year by year all over the world.
+T1DM is increasing year by year all over the world.
 There has been a significant increase in the number of new cases in the past few years.

-After its onset, T1DM progresses through a pre-symptomatic state (normoglycemic – normal sugar) to a symptomatic state.
-The decreasing beta cell mass also lowers the production of insulin over a period of time.
+After its onset, T1DM progresses through a pre-symptomatic state (normal sugar) to a symptomatic state.
+Decreasing beta cells also lowers the production of insulin over a period of time.
 An important fact to consider is that symptoms of T1DM may appear suddenly and may only be noticed once a child becomes very sick.